sora-xor/sora-docs/src/karma.md

 KARMA also has a deflationary mechanism.
 For every 10 million XOR burned, 1 KARMA token is minted.

 After this initial minting, the KARMA token becomes deflationary, with 1% of minted KXOR used to buy back and burn KARMA tokens.

-## In summary

-By incorporating these mechanisms, the KARMA token plays a vital role in promoting liquidity and stability within the SORA ecosystem.
-Liquidity providers are incentivized with KARMA rewards, ensuring the health and growth of the Chameleon pools on Polkaswap.

 ## Learn More